Angela V. McKnight

 Angela V. McKnight (born March 10, 1977) is an American Democratic Party politician who has represented the 31st Legislative District in the New Jersey General Assembly since she was sworn into office on January 12, 2016.

 A resident of Jersey City, New Jersey, McKnight received a bachelor's degree from the University of Phoenix with a major in business management.
 She is the founder and chief executive officer of AngelaCARES, an advocacy and support organization for senior citizens.

-As a member of the General Assembly, McKnight has been appointed to serve on the Education Committee, the Health and Senior Services Committee and the Human Services Committee.
+New Jersey General Assembly

 Under the terms of a bill introduced by McKnight in the General Assembly in 2019, students would be required to demonstrate proficiency in the use of cursive handwriting, both reading and writing, by the end of the third grade.
 McKnight cited the bill as providing children with "a vital skill they will need for the rest of their lives", noting that without cursive skills "how will our students ever know how to read a scripted font on a word document, or even sign the back of a check".

+New Jersey Senate

+McKnight received the nomination for the Senate seat following the announcement that Sandra Bolden Cunningham would not run for re-election after 16 years in office.
+McKnight defeated Republican Luis Soto in the 2023 New Jersey Senate election.

+Committees

+Committee assignments for the 2024—2025 Legislative Session are: